 There are four types of uterine fibroids with submucosal fibroids being the rarest form.
 A submucosal fibroid is non-cancerous, but it can lead to multiple symptoms and complications for women of childbearing age. … Continue reading

 If you’re on the path to delivering your child, chances are you’re actively discussing whether or not to have a vaginal or cesarian delivery.
 For some, the choice is simple.
-However, if you’re one of the nearly 30 percent of … Continue reading
+However, if you’re one of the nearly 30 percent of women that experience fibroids by age 35, … Continue reading

 Let’s just be blunt and ask – when was the last time you wore a white dress?
-If you are one of the almost 70% of white women and 80% of black women of childbearing age in the U.S. who … Continue reading
+If you are one of the almost 70% of white women and 80% of black women of childbearing age in the U.S. who suffer from uterine fibroids, … Continue reading

 Uterine fibroids are an extremely common type of nonmalignant tumor that many women are not even aware they have.
-Typically, these tumors do not cause any problematic symptoms such as pain or heavy menstrual flow, which is exactly why so … Continue reading
+Typically, these tumors do not cause any problematic symptoms such as pain or heavy menstrual flow, which is exactly why so many women are unaware of their own uterine fibroids. … Continue reading

 When a woman is diagnosed with uterine fibroids, there are a few treatment options from which to choose.
 Two of these options are a hysterectomy and myomectomy.
 During a laparoscopic hysterectomy or myomectomy, a surgical instrument called a power morcellator is often used. … Continue reading